adrianstephens/xml/README.md

 ### By name

-`elements` returns an object whose property names are the names of the `Element`'s child `Element`s.
+`elements` returns an object whose property names are the names of the `Node`'s child `Element`s.
 This allows for easy access to expected child Elements:
 ```typescript
 const xmlString = `<root><child>Text</child></root>`;
 const rootElement = xml.parse(xmlString);